 Compressive failure of a rock segment requires that a load be placed on the rock that will exceed the compressive strength of that given rock type.
 The oad must remain, or dwell, on the rock surface long enough for rock failure to occur (see Fig.2).
 Rock failure by compressive loading will not occur if the compressive strength of the rock exceeds the load or if the load is removed before it is transmitted from the bit tooth to the formation.
 This is the basis for the hard-rock drilling characteristics of high bit weights and low rotary speeds

-The first successful roller cone bit in oil field was designed by Hughes in 1909.
-This was a major innovation, since it allowed rotary drilling to be extended to hard formations.
-The first design was a 2 cone bit which frequently balled up since the teeth on the cones did not mesh.
+The first successful roller cone bit in the oil field was designed by Hughes in 1909.
+This was a major innovation since it allowed rotary drilling to be extended to hard formations.
+The first Roller Cone Bit Design was a 2 cone bit which frequently balled up since the teeth on the cones did not mesh.
 This led to the introduction of a superior design in the 1930s which had 3 cones with meshing teeth.
 The same basic design is still in use today although there have been many improvements over the years.

 The major advances in rock bit design since the introduction of the Hughes rock bit include:

 - Improved cleaning action by using jet nozzles